 Remember: table salt tastes saltier than Kosher salt (which is what I usually cook with).
 Start with 3/4 of a teaspoon and add more if necessary if you plan to use table salt.

-The Mexican hangover cure that gives Gatorade a run for its money.
+The Mexican hangover, flu and dehydration cure that gives Gatorade a run for its money.

 - 12 ounces cold agua mineral (in the U.S., Topo Chico is my preferred brand of mineral water)

 - Pour mineral water in a highball glass and add salt.

 - Squeeze the juice of one whole lime directly into the glass and stir to mix everything well, until the salt dissolves.
 You can also toss in a few lime wedges if you like.